hizzle-co/noptin/readme.txt

 = Email Opt-in Widgets =

-Noptin ships with two optin widgets that make creating your newsletter subscription forms a breeze.
+Noptin ships with two newsletter optin widgets.

 = Content Upgrades =

-Noptin makes it easy to create content upgrade newsletter optin forms.
+Noptin makes it easy to add content upgrades to your newsletter optin forms.
 You set the URL to your lead magnet as the redirect URL and new subscribers will be able to download your lead magnets after they subscribe.

 = Automated New Post Notifications =

-Get your email subscribers to re-visit your website by sending them an email everytime you publish a new blog post.
+Increase traffic to your website by automatically emailing you newsletter subscribers everytime you publish a new blog post.

 = One-Time Email Newsletters =

 You can also send beautiful newsletters from WordPress to all your subscribers anytime you like.
+There is no limit to the number of newsletter emails you can send.

 == Installation ==

 * Go to WordPress Dashboard.
-Locate Plugins -> Add New
+* Click on Plugins -> Add New
-* Search form **Noptin** using search option
+* Search form "**WordPress Newsletter Plugin – Noptin**"
 * Find the plugin and click on the Install Now button
 * After installation, click on Activate Plugin link to activate the plugin.

 == Frequently Asked Questions ==
 = Can I connect my email service provider? =

 Yes.
-We have [addons](https://noptin.com/products/) for Mailchimp, ConvertKit and MailPoet.
+We have [addons](https://noptin.com/products/) for Mailchimp, ConvertKit, Campaign Monitor and MailPoet.

 = How can I get in touch? =